Unity-Technologies/EntityComponentSystemSamples/Docs/systems.md

 A group's children are re-sorted every time a child is added or removed from the group.

 The [`[UpdateBefore]`](https://docs.unity3d.com/Packages/com.unity.entities@latest?subfolder=/api/Unity.Entities.UpdateBeforeAttribute.html) and [`[UpdateAfter]`](https://docs.unity3d.com/Packages/com.unity.entities@latest?subfolder=/api/Unity.Entities.UpdateAfterAttribute.html) attributes can be used to determine the relative sort order amongst the children in a group.
-For example, if a `FooSystem` has the attribute `UpdateBefore(typeof(BarSystem))]`, then `FooSystem` will be put somewhere before `BarSystem` in the sorted order.
-If, however, `FooSystem` and `BarSystem` don't belong to the same group, the attribute is ignored.
-If an ordering attribute contradicts another, an exception is thrown.
+For example, if a *FooSystem* has the attribute `UpdateBefore(typeof(BarSystem))]`, then *FooSystem* will be put somewhere before *BarSystem* in the sorted order.
+If, however, *FooSystem* and *BarSystem* don't belong to the same group, the attribute is ignored.
+If the ordering attributes of a group's children create a contradiction (*e.g.* *A* is marked to update before *B* but also *B* is marked to update before *A*), an exception is thrown when the group's children are sorted.

 <br>